 2. Make your monogram shape

 Go to the Overlays tab.
 You can make a monogram using pretty much whatever shape you want, but for this tutorial we’re headed to the Label group.
 Click a label and it will appear on the canvas.
-Grab the corner handle and stretch it to a size that covers most of the canvas.
-Use the Color picker to choose a color.
+Grab the corner handle and stretch it to a size that covers most of the canvas, then use the color picker to choose a color.

 3. Personalize your monogram

-Repeat text steps above to create smaller initials.
-For a married couple, the traditional approach was to make the first initial is the woman’s first name, the middle is the couple’s last name, and the last is the man’s first name.
+Repeat the text steps above to create smaller initials.
+For a married couple, the traditional approach is that the first initial is the woman’s first name, the middle is the couple’s last name, and the last is the man’s first name.
 However, rules are for fools!
 Or, put another way, the traditional approach may not be the best one for your life, so monogram what feels right, team.